-- When possible we show range map for each species with the sites, which come from two sources: the IUCN Redlist and from our own research based on the primary literature, published accounts and checkslists and species occurrence data from GBIF.
+- When possible we show a range map for each species with the sites, which come from two sources: the IUCN Redlist and from our own research based on the primary literature, published accounts and checkslists and species occurrence data from GBIF.
 We may consult experts on species as well.

 Media:AmphibiaWeb stores or embeds video, sound and images from a variety of sources, which include: